Respond to Reviews and Get More Business

 Surveys indicate that well over 50% of consumers already expect responses within days of reviewing a business.
 With Google’s rollout, we can assume that this number is about to rise.

 Google’s announcement ups the game for all online review platforms, because it will make owner responses to consumer sentiment an expected, rather than extra, effort.

 Manage any negative reviews properly.
 When you answer a bad review immediately with a positive tone, you’ll demonstrate that you’re dedicated to customer service.
 That can cause readers to leave a bad review with a positive impression of you.

 Prompt responses are important

-RevLocal found that 52% of consumers expected responses within 7 days.
-Owners of small businesses don’t have the time to monitor all of the websites that could host a new review of them that often.
+RevLocal found that 52% of consumers expected responses to online reviews within 7 days.
+Owners of small businesses don’t have the time to monitor all of the websites that could host a new online review of them that often.
 Without help, odds are you won’t know about a new review for weeks or months, if ever.

 Fortunately, we can offer some help.